-Instructors evaluate student performance based on observation, written exercises, and exams given throughout the course.
+Instructors evaluate student performance based on observation, oral and written exercises, and exams given at the end of the course.
 Final grades are assigned by the Academic Director in consultation with the language instructors on the basis of the instructors' evaluations, the students' own self-evaluation, and the Academic Director's observations of the students' participation in classes and their efforts to use the language outside of the classroom and adhere to the Language Pledge.

 Oral proficiency interviews will be conducted at the beginning and end of the course to provide a measurement of students' overall linguistic progress.
 Course grades provide an assessment of students' performance in meeting the requirements of the language class while oral proficiency interviews provide an assessment of students' linguistic competence in standard Chinese.
-The program's Academic Director and language faculty have obtained ACTFL OPI tester certificates.
+The program's Academic Director and language faculty have gone through ACTFL training.